simasgrilo/qr-code-generator/README.md

 The emphasis of this application is to implement the following products:

 - [x] A QR code generation framework according with ISO 18004:2024
-- [] A webapp to allow users to generate QR codes as necessary
-- [] A FastAPI set of RESTful APIs to be the backbone of the webapp aforementioned
+- [x] A FastAPI set of RESTful APIs to be the backbone of the webapp aforementioned
+- [ ] A webapp to allow users to generate QR codes as necessary

-Currently, the application can be used in CLI as a standard Python app with the following arguments:
+Currently, the application can be used in CLI or as a local FastAPI server.

+To run as a standard Python app with the following arguments:

 ```Python
   # to create a QR code encoding the string HELLO WORLD in the directory, with error correction level L, version 4: